UofT-DSI/visualization/02_assignments/assignment_1.md

 |--------------------|-------------------------|----------------------------------------------------------|
 | Completion         | Pass/Fail for each class| - All required work from a given class is included in the file |
 | Markdown file format | Pass/Fail for each class| - File is readable and contains functional code, when needed |

+## Submission Information

+🚨**Please review our [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md)**🚨 for detailed instructions on how to format, branch, and submit your work.
+Following these guidelines is crucial for your submissions to be evaluated correctly.

+### Note:

+* You should make a commit after each session with that lesson's code and notes.
+Your PR should have the same number of commits as there are sessions.
+It is important to make the commits to your branch in a timely manner right after each class.

+### Submission Parameters:
+* Submission Due Date: `last day of class`
+* The branch name for your repo should be: `assignment-1`
+* What to submit for this assignment:
+    * The `participation` folder/directory should be populated with the above mentioned .py/.ipynb files along with any written notes or comments (preferably in .md or .txt format).
+* What the pull request link should look like for this assignment: `https://github.com/<your_github_username>/visualization/pull/<pr_id>`
+    * Open a private window in your browser.
+Copy and paste the link to your pull request into the address bar.
+Make sure you can see your pull request properly.
+This helps the technical facilitator and learning support staff review your submission easily.

+Checklist:
+- [ ] Create a branch called `assignment-1`.
+- [ ] Ensure that the repository is public.
+- [ ] Review [the PR description guidelines](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#guidelines-for-pull-request-descriptions) and adhere to them.
+- [ ] Verify that the link is accessible in a private browser window.

+If you encounter any difficulties or have questions, please don't hesitate to reach out to our team via our Slack at `#cohort-3-help`.
+Our Technical Facilitators and Learning Support staff are here to help you navigate any challenges.